3 things you can change about your G-Cloud listing

 So should I edit my G-Cloud listing?

 This is completely up to you!
-With an extra year of G-Cloud 12, you may need to make some updates.
+With the delay in G-Cloud 13 opening for business, you may have some changes you need to make already.
 Pricing might not be the same, or there possibly are some changes to your delivery.
 If that’s the case then it’s definitely recommended to make some amendments.